Translate

 115463 424SQN RCAF CC115 Buffalo 1981

-115463 424SQN RCAF CC115 Buffalo, displaying its short landing capability.
-It was sold in South Africa on the civilian register as ZS-SRA.
+Status:- Sold in South Africa and placed on the civilian register as ZS-SRA.

 A-10A 81st TFW USAF 1981 Greenham common

 77-0242/WR A-10A 81st TFW USAF.
-Five aircraft participated, one static with green camouflage and another four for flying, including 242.
-This aircraft passed to Alconbury (A.R.) and was scrapped on 28 January 2016.
+Five aircraft participated, one static with green camouflage and the other four for flying, including 242.

 XM352/92 Jet Provest T3A 7 FTS RAF 1981 Greenham common